cloverstudio/Spika3/monitoring/MONITORING.md

 Grafana should be on the same network as the other services.
 To do this, we will use docker.
 Please see docker-compose.yml file for more details.

+### node exporter

+Node exporter is a Prometheus exporter for hardware and OS metrics exposed by *NIX kernels, written in Go with pluggable metric collectors.
+It runs on Linux, macOS, Windows, and several other operating systems.
+It tracks CPU, memory, disk and network usage.

+Run `install_node_exporter.sh` to install node exporter on all servers you want to track.